 How much is covered?

-First, you will have to pay your annual deductible (varies from $0 to $25,000) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
+First, you will have to pay your deductible per certificate period (varies from $0 to $25,000) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for hospitalization.
 There is no concept of copay.

 Let's assume that the doctor charges you $150/visit and you need to visit several times.

 The first time you visit the doctor, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.